rishbobb/MinecraftWebcam-Python/README.md

 5. To run the program, run `python mcwebcam.py` from the program folder if you are on a Unix based computer, or `python mcwebcamWin10.py` if you are on a Windows computer.
 Then quickly tab to Minecraft.
 TO STOP THE PROGRAM, ALT TAB/COMMAND TAB INTO CMD OR TERMINAL AND PRESS CTRL+C AT THE SAME TIME.
 YOU MIGHT NEED TO SPAM IT.
 ALTERNATIVELY, MOVE THE MOUSE TO A CORNER OF THE SCREEN (0,0).
 I AM NOT RESPONSIBLE FOR INABILITY TO STOP THE PROGRAM.

 The control might either be too sensitive or not sensitive at all, you can change this by editing the respective python file in a text editor or IDE.
-The scale factors can be found on line 181 for mcwebcam.py and line 186 for mcwebcamWin10.py.
+The scale factors can be found on line 196 for mcwebcam.py and line 201 for mcwebcamWin10.py.
+There will be two lines under the format `x = x * 18`, one for x and one for y.
+You can change the number that the coordinates are multiplied by.

 This code is licensed under Apache 2.0